o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-1.md

 full_img: ""
 ---

-This series aims to give an overview of some of the most useful functionality in CMake and how to apply it.
+This series aims to give an overview of some of the most useful functionality in CMake and how to apply it in O3DE.

 ## Motivation